kiboschool/programming1-week-2-exercises/Readme.md

 The program should validate all user inputs, for both bill type and meter reading.

-**Constant values:** As specified in the Utility Bill Rules, the price is sliced into three ranges, based on the usage.
+**Constant values:** As specified in the Utility Bill Rates, the price is sliced into three ranges, based on the usage.
 You should define constant values at the beginning of your program and use those variables in the rest of your program.
 Avoid magic numbers in your conditional statements!

-If the numbers in the Utility Bill Rules changed, you should only have to change the constants at the top of your program, leaving other parts of code intact.
+If the numbers in the Utility Bill Rates changed, you should only have to change the constants at the top of your program, leaving other parts of code intact.

 ## Starter Code